danblevins/github_projects/README.md

     `$ python3 --version  # check version number if you're not sure`

+The data folder contains data for some of the project examples.

 Check the requirements.txt file for more information on libraries and installations.

 ## **Why** does this exist?